Newex/solidTUS/README.md

 - [ ] Create wiki pages for all the configuration options
 - [ ] Create wiki pages for library design, and how to extend
-- [ ] Implement all TUS extension features
 - [ ] Add section in readme for examples

 # References